 One more thing before getting to the list: These are the top 3 Big Island activities I personally did on the Big Island, which you really, really should book in advance because they often sell out.

-These are all the exact tours I took and can recommend (each of which is great year round, I did them in December!):
+These are the exact tours I took and recommend (each is great year round, I did them in December!):

 Absolutely my top recommended, must-do activity in Hawaii.
 You'll go on a night time snorkeling adventure alongside completely harmless (and huge!)
 Manta Rays.

 This 3-hour, afternoon cruise and snorkeling tour visits Kealakekua Bay, one of the best places to snorkel in the entire world.
 We loved this particular tour.

 I bought this exact tour for my boyfriend for his birthday, and we had so much fun.
 I'm kind of scared of heights and even I enjoyed it.

 Each of these activities is also described in detail below, with more images and information about the experience.
 You can also participate in nearly all activities year round, thanks to Hawaii’s tropical climate.

 Simply put, snorkeling with Mantas is the number one activity to try in Hawaii.

 It’s otherworldly to watch them barrel roll and glide through the water, just centimeters from you.
 Not only that, but the biggest ones can get as wide as a BOAT.
 They are massive!

 Unlike their barbed cousins, Manta Rays are completely harmless and don’t have a sharp tail.
 They feed exclusively on plankton, which are attracted to the blue light used by Manta Ray tours like the one I took in Hawaii.
 Eventually, Manta Rays learned that the plankton were attracted to the light, and now Manta Ray boat tours have an over 90% success rate in sighting Mantas!